-Two layer straightline crossing minimization is receiving a lot of attention in automatic graph drawing.
-The problem consists of aligning the two shores $V_1$ and $V_2$ of a bipartite graph $G = (V_1, V_2, E)$ on two parallel straight lines (layers) such that the number of crossings between the edges in E is minimized when the edges are drawn as straight lines connecting the endnodes.
-There appears to be a general agreement that good solutions for this problem contribute to better readability of diagrams representing hierarchical organizations on two or more layers.
+Even for 2-layered graphs the straightline crossing minimization problem is NP-hard [GJ83].
+The problem consists of aligning the two shores V_1 and V_2 of a bipartite graph $G = (V_1, V_2, E)$ on two parallel straight lines (layers) such that the number of crossings between the edges in E is minimized when the edges are drawn as straight lines connecting the endnodes.